Mahendra Chaudhry: Elections in 2014

 On 3 July 2015, Chaudhry was quoted by Radio New Zealand as announcing his retirement from the leadership of the FLP, having served in that capacity for 23 years.
 The next day, however, he denied having made such a statement.

+In September 2016 he was one of a number of politicians arrested after attending a meeting to discuss the country's constitution.
+He subsequently accused Fiji of still being a dictatorship.
+No charges were filed against anyone arrested.

+He attempted to contest the 2018 election, but was ruled to be ineligible as a candidate due to his past criminal conviction.
+An appeal against the ruling was dismissed by the High Court of Fiji.

 On 26 July 2021 he was taken in for questioning by Fijian police over comments he had made about a proposed government land bill.

+He contested the 2022 election, winning 5760 votes, but did not win a seat as the Labour Party failed to make the 5% threshold.

 Chaudhry's views and policies

 Chaudhry is known for his combative style of leadership, which has won him both admirers and enemies.

 Relationship with NFP

 He remained at loggerheads with the National Federation Party, whose support dropped sharply in 1999, 2001 and 2006 elections, but continued to do well in local government elections.
 Although it would have been to his advantage to reach a deal on an exchange of preferences with the NFP, competition for support from Indian voters, particularly in the sugar cane growing areas, where FLP and NFP endorsed rival unions, prevented this.